-Basics of the Remote Auditing
+FDA: Basics of Remote Auditing

-The new FDA program is intended to implement a novel approach to the auditing process allowing to perform the audit in the off-site form.
-According to the position of the Agency, the new approach would also engage both auditors and organizations subject to the audit to use actively the new technologies and also to implement additional measures aimed at the improvement of communications and information exchange between the parties of the auditing process.
+The new FDA program is intended to implement a novel approach to the auditing process allowing individuals to perform the audit in the off-site form.
+According to the position of the FDA, the new approach would also engage both auditors and organizations subject to the audit to use actively the new technologies and also to implement additional measures aimed at the improvement of communications and information exchange between the parties of the auditing process.

 According to the information provided by the regulating authority, the initial duration of the new pilot program will be 18 months, while the authority reserves the right to terminate before the expiration of this period.

 It is important to mention that the scope of the present pilot program covers only the processes related to the Device Marketing Authorization and Facility Registration, while all other processes actually fall outside of its scope.